PSG denies reports Neymar will undergo surgery

 "We'll see how things evolve in the coming days before making a decision with him," he said.

 Emery did not say how long Neymar will be sidelined but insisted "there is a small option he can be ready for the match" against Madrid.
+PSG trails 3-1 from the first leg of the last-16 matchup in the premier European competition that Neymar was signed to win for the French capital club.

-Emery added he did not feel he made a mistake by letting Neymar play against Marseille despite the crucial Champions League match looming.
+Emery said he did not feel he made a mistake by letting Neymar play against Marseille despite the crucial Champions League match looming.

 "We normally try to protect him by planning things ahead with him, but it was normal to have him play against Marseille, it was an important game," Emery said.

-Neymar's injury could also be detrimental to Brazil's chances at the World Cup, which starts in less than four months in Russia.
 Asked if PSG was pressured by Brazil in its dealing with Neymar's injury, Emery said his team remains his priority.

 "The most important thing is us, although the World Cup matters to every player," Emery said.
 "Neymar wants to play against Real Madrid and we are focusing on this."